home > Fly

 Six weeks after Dustin Jernigan and Caroline Ware went on their first official date in January 2009, he took her ring shopping.

 It wasn't as if they had just met, though.
-They have known each other since 2004 when he was a student at Ole Miss, and she was still attending Northwest Rankin High School.
-After Dustin graduated from college in 2007 and returned to Jackson to attend the Reformed Theological Seminary, he went to work as a youth intern at her church, Lakeland Presbyterian Church.
+They have known each other since 2007 when she was still attending Northwest Rankin High School.
+After Dustin graduated from the University of Mississippi that year and then attended the Reformed Theological Seminary in Jackson, he went to work as a youth intern at her church, Lakeland Presbyterian Church.
 They became good friends; after she began studying art and pre-nursing at Belhaven College, she would sometimes meet up with Dustin at Cups Fondren to study or work, and once they went to the Mississippi Museum of Art together.

 During the last year, though, that friendship turned into romance, as they discovered how many interests they share: their faith, love of simplicity, the outdoors and supporting the community.